Former Lab Members

 PhD Student

 Pranav completed his B.Tech and M.S degrees in Electrical engineering from SRM Institute of Science and Technology in 2019 and University of Washington, Seattle in 2021 respectively.
-His research interests include electric drives, dynamic load emulation, design of power electronic converters, classical control, robust control design.
+His research interests include electric drives, wave energy converters, design of power electronic converters, classical control, and robust control design.
 He is currently pursuing his PhD in power electronics and drives at The University of Texas at Austin.

 Debjyoti Chatterjee